VT-Intrinsic: Physics-based Decomposition of Reflectance and Shading using

 pipeline

 Our theory enables albedo/shading ordinality queries between arbitrary two points in the image.
-We densely sample these point-pair ordinalities and thus classify edges as albedo- or shading-dominant, then use these constraints as supervision to optimize randomly initialized CNNs parameterizing albedo and shading (Double-DIP, offering low-level image prior underlying in CNN architecture).
+We densely sample these point-pair ordinalities and thus classify edges as albedo- or shading-dominant, then use these constraints as supervision to optimize randomly initialized CNNs parameterizing albedo and shading (Double-DIP, offering low-level image prior underlying in network architecture).
+P.S.
+This is a per-instance optimization pipeline, rather than using a diffusion model..

 Abstract

-Decomposing an image into its underlying photometric factors—surface reflectance and shading—is a long-standing challenge due to the lack of extensive ground-truth data for real-world scenes.
+Decomposing a scene into its reflectance and shading is a challenge due to the lack of extensive ground-truth data for real-world scenes.
 We introduce a novel physics-based approach for intrinsic image decomposition using a pair of visible and thermal images.
 We leverage the principle that light not reflected from an opaque surface is absorbed and detected as heat by a thermal camera.
-This allows us to relate the ordinalities (or relative magnitudes) between visible and thermal image intensities to the ordinalities of shading and reflectance, which enables a dense self-supervision of an optimizing neural network to recover shading and reflectance.
-We perform quantitative evaluations with known reflectance and shading under natural and artificial lighting, and qualitative experiments across diverse scenes.
-The results demonstrate superior performance over both physics-based and recent learning-based methods, providing a path toward scalable real-world data curation with supervision.
+This allows us to relate the ordinalities (or relative magnitudes) between visible and thermal image intensities to the ordinalities of shading and reflectance.
+The ordinalities enable dense self-supervision of an optimizing neural network to recover shading and reflectance.
+We perform extensive quantitative evaluations with known reflectance and shading under natural and artificial lighting, and qualitative experiments across diverse scenes.
+The results demonstrate superior performance over both classical physics-based and recent learning-based methods, providing a path toward scalable real-world data curation with supervision.

 Citation